The Importance of Water Quality in Spa Pools

 What are the main factors that affect spa pool water quality?

-Key factors include temperature, pH balance, disinfection levels, and the presence of organic matter [18, 19, 29].
+The main factors affecting spa pool water quality include temperature, pH balance, disinfection levels and organic matter presence [18, 19, 29].

 How does temperature affect water quality?